Tritlo/ExampleHolePlugin/README.md

 ExampleHolePlugin
 =================

+Note!
+Needs to a custom branch of GHC (soon to be in submission)

 An example of a hole fit plugin for GHC that can filter by module and searches the local Hoogle for fits (if hoogle is available, and the `-fplugin-opt=HolePlugin:hoogle` is set).